VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 ### Initialize git

 1. Right now our config files are not being tracked by git.
-Run the following command to initialize git:
+Run the following command to initialize git, using the branch main:

     ```bash
-    git init
+    git init -b main
     ```

     which results in something like this: